FAQ for all Scholarship Students

 What if I want to transfer to the Business School/College of Engineering/etc. Will my scholarship transfer?

-- If you accept an LSA scholarship, it is only effective during the time you spend in LSA.
-Therefore, if you attend LSA but transfer to another school or college, you will only receive scholarship money for the years you are in LSA.
+- If you accept an LSA scholarship, it is only effective during the time you are enrolled in the College of LSA.
+Therefore, if you transfer to another school or college, you will no longer be eligible to receive an LSA Scholarship.

-What happens to my LSA scholarship if I want to dual degree with another school or college at the University of Michigan?
+What happens to my LSA scholarship if I want a dual degree with another school or college at the University of Michigan?

 - Frequently Asked Questions